-Mortality in Iraq Associated with the 2003–2011 War and Occupation: Findings from a National Cluster Sample Survey by the University Collaborative Iraq Mortality Study
+Mortality in Iraq Associated with the 2003–2011 War and Occupation: Findings from a National Cluster Sample Survey by the University Collaborative Iraq Mortality Study.
+Abstract Background Previous estimates of mortality in Iraq attributable to the 2003 invasion have been heterogeneous and controversial, and none were produced after 2006.

-Iraq This project researches the varied foreign policy interests, influences, and actors inside Iraq.
-The project, Iraq on the Regional and International Stage: National Interests and Foreign Policy Determinants and Dynamics, will map how Iraq's relationships with regional and global state powers are formed in order to gain a deeper understanding of the processes underlying Iraq's foreign policy motivations and decisions.
-Through primary, in-country research interviewing key figures in Iraqi politics, external interviews, and workshops in Washington DC and London, our research explores how foreign policy in Iraq is developed and implemented.
+By mapping how Iraq's relationships with regional and global state powers are formed the project highlighted the processes underlying Iraq's foreign policy motivations and decisions.
+Through primary, in-country research interviewing key figures in Iraqi politics, external interviews, and workshops in Washington DC and London, our research explored how foreign policy in Iraq is developed and implemented.
 Competing and at times contradictory interests between socio-political blocs in the country continue to shape how and where Iraq positions itself within the international community.